tharte/emacs-reveal/paper.md

-With emacs-reveal, source files for presentations are written in the lightweight markup language Org Mode [@SD11] (which is native to the text editor GNU Emacs [@emacs] but can be edited in any text editor) and converted to slideshows based on the HTML presentation framework reveal.js [@revealjs].
+With emacs-reveal, source files for presentations are written in the lightweight markup language Org Mode [@SD11] (which is native to the text editor GNU Emacs [@emacs] but can be edited in any text editor and which is also used in other contexts to create modular and reusable teaching materials [@org-coursepack]) and converted to slideshows based on the HTML presentation framework reveal.js [@revealjs].
 A Docker image for emacs-reveal [@emacs-reveal-docker] can be used to generate OER presentations in